At the Heart of Design Thinking

 There is a significant difference, I think, between book smarts and street smarts.
 I find too many of us approach our design thinking work with a lot of book smarts — we sound good and look experienced — but we don’t operate with a profound understanding of why these methods were first invented.

 One of the requisites of design thinking is to be able to foster an empathetic understanding of any given situation.
-We cannot solve problems unless we first understand the problem from the very shoes of those who are facing them.
+We cannot solve problems unless we first understand the problems from the very shoes of those who are facing them.
 And while a lot of time and energy is often spent on surveys and observation to develop empathy, many of us fail to approach our methodologies with much empathy for why these approaches were conceptualized in the first place.
 We don’t empathetically understand why empathy is important.
 We check the empathy box and move to the next box, rarely letting those early observations inform or alter the rest of the process.

 "We cannot solve problems unless we first understand the problem from the very shoes of those who are facing them."